revoicechat/revoicechat/README.md

 ## Routes

-Assuming you are using `app.yourdomain.me` for the frontend and `core.yourdomain.me` for the backend, here is the table of routes :
+Assuming you are using `client.yourdomain.me` for the frontend and `server.yourdomain.me` for the backend, here is the table of routes :

 Destination | IP | Port
 ---|---|---
-app.yourdomain.me/* | IP of WebClient | 80
+client.yourdomain.me/* | IP of WebClient | 80
-core.yourdomain.me/* | IP of CoreServer | 8080
+server.yourdomain.me/* | IP of CoreServer | 8080
-core.yourdomain.me/sse | IP of CoreServer | 8080
+server.yourdomain.me/sse | IP of CoreServer | 8080
-core.yourdomain.me/signal | IP of CoreServer | 8080
+server.yourdomain.me/signal | IP of CoreServer | 8080
-core.yourdomain.me/stun | IP of CoreServer | 3478
+server.yourdomain.me/stun | IP of CoreServer | 3478
-core.yourdomain.me/media | IP of MediaServer | 88
+server.yourdomain.me/media | IP of MediaServer | 88

 ## Configuring Nginx Proxy Manager